THREE CRANES – OLD THREE CRANES – BOULEVARD – CORK & BOTTLE – WHITES, 82-84 HUMBERSTONE GATE

 Astonishingly, Allied Brewery obliterated the wonderful Three Cranes motif in trying to attract the emerging ‘yuppy’ trend of the 1980s, by renaming the pub the Boulevard.
 Problem: Leicester didn’t have many yuppies and those that were there didn’t live in this part of town.

-Having failed, Allied decided to sell the Boulevard in 1995 and, having been closed for a time, before reopened as the Cork and Bottle in 2006.
+Having failed, Allied decided to sell the Boulevard in 1995 Reverting to the 3 Cranes before having been closed for a time.

 The pub still retained some of its elegance, and to their credit, the city council spent money on the surrounding area – but trade still couldn’t be attracted.